 EpLink is the Epilepsy Research Program of the Ontario Brain Institute.
 We are an epilepsy research program focused on finding new ways to diagnose, treat and improve the lives of people living with drug-resistant epilepsy.
 Our program is funded by the Ontario Brain Institute and aims to bring health innovations directly to the epilepsy community.

-Our goals include improving the diagnosis and treatment for drug-resistant epilepsy and improving the lives of people living with it.
-To do so, we have over 35 researchers working on research projects at seven hospitals and universities across Ontario that focus on: drug, diet, and genetic therapies, surgery, brain monitoring and modulation, and quality of life.
+Our goals are to improve the diagnosis and treatment for drug-resistant seizures and improve the lives of people living with epilepsy.
+We have over 25 lead researchers working on research projects at seven hospitals and universities across Ontario that focus on: drug, diet, and genetic therapies, surgery, brain monitoring and modulation, and quality of life.

-Through our research effects, we hope to provide earlier diagnoses; more effective drug therapies, diet therapies and surgical procedures; new treatment options, such as gene therapy and brain stimulation; and ways to improve cognition, mood and quality of life for individuals living with uncontrolled seizures.
+Through our research we hope to develop more effective drug therapies, improve diet therapies and surgical procedures, uncover new treatment options, such as gene therapy and brain stimulation, and create new programs to improve cognition, mood and quality of life for individuals living with uncontrolled seizures.